beamlegacy/beam/README.md

 > [!IMPORTANT]
 > The official development of **beam** macOS app [has stopped in November 2022](https://twitter.com/getonbeam/status/1592134355371331585).
 Because the app is still used by some of us, and we still believe in a webkit-based ML-powered browser + note editor.
 We decided to open source it.
 This is still far from done, please reach out if you want to contribute [TBD]

 Pull Requests with bug fixes and new features are much appreciated.
 We will be happy to review them and merge it once ready.
-While the official development of **beam** macOS app [has stopped in November 2022](https://twitter.com/getonbeam/status/1592134355371331585) the app is still used my some of us.
-We believe that a WebKit-based ML-powered browser and note editor is too cool to dissapear.
-So we decided to open source it and welcome all users and contributors to contribute.
 If you have suggestions or want to report bugs please open an [issue](https://github.com/beamlegacy/beam/issues).
-For contributing code please open a [pull request](https://github.com/beamlegacy/beam/pulls) and someone from the team will review it.

-Our current focus for now is making the project build and run in debug mode, locally from Xcode.
+Our current focus is making the project build and run in debug mode, locally from Xcode.

 ### 🔧 Setup
 Start by cloning the repo: